Creating stronger laws to protect Victorians from hate conduct

 Hate conduct can have profound negative impacts on individuals and communities

-Hate conduct, such has hate speech an online abuse, impacts people’s dignity, sense of self-worth and belonging in a community.
+Hate conduct such as hate speech and online abuse, impacts people’s dignity, sense of self-worth and belonging in a community.
 It diminishes an individual’s ability to fully participate and contribute to society.
 It can also have a broad ripple effect beyond an immediate victim, to witnesses and even perpetrators, and can incite others to perpetrate hate.

 The threshold for vilification is too high and is difficult to prove